markets/suchtube/README.md

 Opens the video in your browser.

+## Slack integration

+`/suchtube funny cats --random`

+To integrate SuchTube in your Slack workspace, read the following guides: https://api.slack.com/slash-commands.

+Basically, you should run the Server, make it publicly available via a URL and create a custom Slash Command pointing your instance URL.

 ## Contributing

 Any kind of idea, suggestion or bug report are really welcome!
 Just fork the repo, make your hack and send a pull request.